tredontho/purescript-book/text/chapter8.md

   pure city
 ```

-The `userCity` function looks for a child element `profile`, an element `address` inside the `profile` element, and finally an element `city` inside the `address` element.
+The `userCity` function looks for a child element `profile`, an element `address` inside the `profile` element, and finally, an element `city` inside the `address` element.
 If any of these elements are missing, the return value will be `Nothing`.
 Otherwise, the return value is constructed using `Just` from the `city` node.

 Remember, the `pure` function in the last line is defined for every `Applicative` functor.
 Since `pure` is defined as `Just` for the `Maybe` applicative functor, it would be equally valid to change the last line to `Just city`.